 Temperature

 This is one of the most important factors that affect the digestive process in snakes.
-Their internal body temperature is affected by the atmospheric temperature, and they require warm temperature for proper digestion.
-This is the reason why snakes are found basking in the Sun after having a very large meal.
+Their internal body temperature is affected by the air temperature around them, and they need warmth for proper digestion.
+That's why snakes are often found basking in the sun after a very large meal.
 Another technique is to coil up the body to conserve heat.
-It is said that a temperature range of 28 to 30°C (82 to 86°F) is ideal for digestion in snakes.
-Sometimes, the snake may expel the swallowed prey, if the temperature is very low.
-It has been observed that a considerable drop in temperature may be the reason for fasting, practiced by some snakes from late fall to early spring.

 Body Size